 Visitors also have the option buy a London Pass + Travel package.
 In addition to the London Pass, pass holders receive an Oyster Travelcard assigned with enough credit to cover the amount of travel associated with their London Pass.
 So 2 days of travel with a 2 Day London Pass, 3 days of travel with a 3 day London Pass, 6 days of travel with a 6 day London Pass – and so on.
 You can check the specific credit amount included for each pass here.
 The cards work across all of London, zones 1-9 and includes travel to and from Heathrow Airport and London City Airport.
 The Oyster Travelcard provides access to all London Transport Networks, which are the London Underground (Tube), city buses, Docklands Light Railway, and overground trains.
 The cards work across all of London, zones 1-9 and you get to keep the card and can add credit to it so you can use it forever.
 Using a Oyster card is much less expensive than buying single tickets for travel in London.

 To use the card, all you need to do is tap in on the circular yellow card reader, and then tap it again when you have finished your journey.
 If you’re traveling by bus, all you need to do is to tap in once on the yellow card reader when you board the bus.
-Check out the Transport for London’s detailed information on the Visitor Oyster Card to learn more about how it works.
+Check out the Transport for London’s detailed information on the Visitor Oyster Card and our own guide and tips for using the Oyster Card to learn more about how it works.

 LONDON PASS TRAVEL TIP: Travel to and from Windsor is included for free with any London Pass purchase but you have to follow the directions and use the designated stations.
 Take a train from Paddington station to Slough, and then change to the train to Windsor & Eton Central.
 Do NOT use your Oyster Card as it will charge you.
 Just go through the manned manual wide aisle gates and show your London Pass to the staff member.
 Keep your Pass in hand as you’ll also likely need to show it to the ticket controller when boarding the train at Paddington and you can travel for free.
 Full details can be found in the included London Pass Guidebook or on the Windsor Castle attraction page.